nuta/vhpc2025-keynote/slides.md

 ---

+# (hardware-assisted) hypervisors look like interpreters

+- Both run a program in a different world.
+- Both define an interface (hypercalls / foreign function interface).
+- Both (sometimes) need a secure isolation to run untrusted code.

+---

-# Virtulization is not only about virtual machines
+# Hardware-assited virtualization is not only for VMs

+- It's a hardware-assited `try-catch` mechanism.
-- Interface matters.
+- The guest ↔︎ host interface matters.
-- Consider (hardware-assited) hypervisors as JavaScript interpreters.
-  - More application-specific interfaces.
-    - Reducing "semantic gap", less overheads, and offloading to stuff to hypervisor.
-Like TLS.
-  - How do you interact with JavaScript world?
-Shared memory, queues, or calling host functions like PIO (`outb`/`inb`)?
-- Do we really need virtio?
-  - You can implement a hypervisor on top of a microkernel.
+  - Application-specific interfaces are OK.
+  - Virtio is a great generic queue, but we don't need to stick to it.

-- If you see like this, don't Hyperlight, gVisor look familar to you?
+From this perspective, don't Hyperlight, gVisor, Noah sound familar to you?

 ---
 layout: cover